brooth/jeta-site/mysite/home/markdown/home.md

-*Jeta* - is an Open Source framework, built on the top of `javax.annotation.processing`, that brings metaprogramming into *Java* project.
+*Jeta* - is an Open Source framework, built on the top of `javax.annotation.processing`, that brings metaprogramming into *Java* Project.
 It aims to reduce boilerplate code and increase errors detection at compile-time.

 Metaprogramming is achieved by code generating which makes programs fast and stable at runtime.
-The main goal is to ensure that if the metacode is compiled it will work correctly.
-On the other hand, *Jeta* was designed to provide rapid code.
+The main goal is to ensure that if the metacode is compiled, it will work correctly. *Jeta* is also designed to provide rapid code.

-So if you are dissatisfied with `Java Reflection`, welcome to aboard :)
+If you are dissatisfied with `Java Reflection`, welcome aboard :)

 <div class="alert alert-success" role="alert">
 For android developers, <a href="/guide/androjeta/overview">Androjeta</a> is the better way to go.